thoughtpolice/hs-quicklz/README.md

 # Authors

-Austin Seipp <as@hacks.yi.org>
+See `AUTHORS.txt`.

 # License.

 GPLv2.
-See `LICENSE` for terms of copyright and redistribution.
+See `LICENSE.txt` for terms of copyright and redistribution.

 # TODO